raohmaru/raohmaru-toolkit-js/README.md

 ```

 ### Beat
-A class for creating a frame-rate-independent game loop.

 #### `new Beat(callback, [fps])`
 The `Beat` class calls the `callback` function at a given frame rate (fps).
 It's useful for animations and game loops, providing a consistent speed across different devices.